 How to Eat Clementines

-Not only are clementines easy to eat, they are fundamentally cheery little fruits.
-The peel almost slips off—not as easily as a satsuma's peel, but easier than any other citrus that comes to mind.
+Not only are clementines easy to eat, but they are also fundamentally cheery little fruits.
+The peel almost slips off—not as easy as a satsuma's peel, but easier than any other citrus that comes to mind.
 This, along with the sweet taste, is one reason why they're such a hit with children.